Tools that multi-task save space and money in the shop. That includes multi-process welders that combine different welding processes into one product.

 Spool Gun Ready

-Since the DC TIG process is not aluminum capable, a spool gun becomes your only option if you do work this light metal.
+Since the DC TIG process is not aluminum capable, a spool gun becomes your only option if you do work with this light metal.
 The Weldpro 200 is spool gun ready.
 Once you buy the optional spool gun, it is simply a matter of swapping the MIG torch for the gun.

 2T and 4T Modes